 Applicants must demonstrate that they have the right to work in the UK and are not subject to a condition preventing them form doing work relating to the carrying on of a licensable activity.

-Please submit the your completed application including the forms and accompanying documentation either by post or in person to the address below.
+Please submit your completed application including the forms and accompanying documentation either by post or in person to the address below.
 Cheques should be made payable to Gateshead Council.
 We can also accept payments in cash and by all major credit and debit cards at our Licensing Reception which is based on the second floor of the Civic Centre.

 Change of name or address